mfouad/awesome-egypt-opensource/README.md

 ### Test Automation and TDD
 - [MohabMohie/SHAFT_ENGINE](https://github.com/MohabMohie/SHAFT_ENGINE) - a Test Automation Engine that provides a unified high-level interface to any of the underlying test automation frameworks.

+### Browser Extensions
+- [KL13NT/ally-reads](https://github.com/KL13NT/ally-reads) - An accessibility suite giving you control over what you read.
+Modifies visual aspects at will to make content more readable.